limgl1998/ip/docs/README.md

     ____________________________________________________________

-## 'done' - marks a completed task as done
+### 'done' - marks a completed task as done

-A specified task in the list will be marked as done.
+A specified task in the list will be marked as done

 Example of usage: